Charin1/mdqa-system/README.md

 ⚠️ This project is under active development and is **not production-ready**.

-MDQA-System is a powerful, private, and intelligent platform that transforms your personal or professional documents into a searchable knowledge base.
+MDQA-System is a powerful, **private**, and intelligent platform that transforms your personal or professional documents into a searchable knowledge base.
 Upload your PDFs, DOCX files, and text documents, and ask complex questions in natural language to get synthesized, accurate answers based solely on the provided content.

 This project is built with a modern, robust stack featuring a FastAPI backend and a React frontend.
 It leverages a sophisticated, local-first RAG (Retrieval-Augmented Generation) pipeline, ensuring your data remains completely private and secure on your own machine.